 Kuromon Ichiba is a covered market in Osaka’s Chuo Ward, about a 3-minute walk from Nippombashi Station.
 It’s made up of one main walking street with about 150 shops selling mostly fresh fish, seafood, meat, fruits, and vegetables.
 It’s often referred to “Osaka’s kitchen” because it’s where many of the city’s chefs get their supplies.

 Open since 1902, the market used to be called Enmyoji Ichiba.
 It was named after a nearby temple that was known for its black painted gate.
 The Japanese word for “black gate” is kuromon, hence Kuromon Ichiba or “Black Gate Market”.
 Enmyoji Temple was destroyed by a fire in 1912 which is why the market is known today only as Kuromon Ichiba.

-As described, it’s easy to visit Kuromon Ichiba on your own, but if you’d like to go with a local guide, then you may want to book this Kuromon Market walking food tour.
+As described, it’s easy to visit Kuromon Market on your own, but if you’d like to go with a local guide, then you may want to book this Kuromon Ichiba walking food tour.